In this article, I will cover common home security mistakes to avoid.

 Also, in the case of a burglary, and 28% of burglaries do happen when someone is home, they can call 911 and keep the house as safe as possible.

 Although only 9% of burglars enter through your garage, the chances are that when a burglar sees a garage door open, the burglar will probably attempt a robbery.
-So, if you are one of the few that keeps your garage open for an extended period, try to close your garage when possible.
+So, if you are one of the few that keep your garage open for an extended period, try to close your garage when possible.

 According to Crresearch, 36% have had their packages stolen at least once.
 The average cost of the packages was $109.
 If you were one of the lucky ones who didn’t get burglarized, I recommend bringing the packages in ASAP.

 If you follow these steps, you will greatly improve your security and survivability.
 Although you will still need to implement additional home security practices to guard yourself against more experienced burglars and criminals, this is a good start.

 I hope you learned a thing or two from this article on 15 home security mistakes you could be making.
-Thank you for reading this, and I hope you have a great day!